lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 <b> These EFI folders are intended to use after a successful install of macos.
-For preparing usb and pre-install stages you can follow vanilla laptop guide by fewt.
-Also there is a guide by 1revenger1.  </b>
+For preparing usb and pre-install stages you can follow vanilla guides.  </b>

-Thanks to everyone in OSX86 environment who helped me with patience and developers for maintaing kexts, drivers, and scripts.
+Thanks to everyone in OSX86 environment who helped me with patience and developers for maintaing kexts, drivers, scripts and patches.

-This whole process is made because of f-king educational purposes.
+This whole process is made because of fucking educational purposes.